THE HEARTLAND OF AGTECH

-AgTech is the fastest growing sector in the Research Park, with innovation occurring across the value chain – from inputs to production, harvest to post harvest storage, commodity trading to processing.
+AgTech is the fastest growing sector in the University of Illinois Research Park, with innovation occurring across the value chain – from inputs to production, harvest to post-harvest storage, commodity trading to processing.
 It leverages the university’s long legacy of excellence in computing and data analytics, and its status as a thought leader in newer technologies such as mixed reality; robotics; artificial intelligence; and machine learning.

 The Research Park hosts an annual AgTech Innovation Summit in early March, which has grown to 900+ registered attendees including entrepreneurs, investors, corporations, startups, academics, students, growers, and others in the agribusiness sector.

 Access To Talent

 The College of ACES is a multi-disciplinary institution that works to find innovative solutions to the world’s most critical challenges in order to ensure sustainable food and energy, a thriving environment and healthy families and communities.

 ACES is a global leader in the most promising areas of scholarship in the agricultural, consumer, and environmental sciences.
 They are known for their globally competitive students (3,400+), their first-class discovery research, and the innovative knowledge they share.

-Parkland College is the only community college in Illinois to offer a high-tech, hands-on career program in both Precision Ag and Advanced Applicator Technician training.
+Parkland College was the first in Illinois to offer a high-tech, hands-on career program in both Precision Ag and Advanced Applicator Technician training.
 Their NSF-funded Midwest Center for Precision Agriculture provides students, area employees, regional growers, and high school educators the knowledge and skills-based training to be successful.
 With a 20-year history of training precision agronomists, they’ve built a strong regional reputation.

 They have been recognized as the #2 Precision Agriculture community college in the country and awarded four National Science Foundation grants for their innovative programming.

 ADM Modeling Center: Employs student interns to perform computational work, conceptual engineering, and modeling to evaluate bio-based chemicals.
 The ADM center at UIRP will be expanding in scope and size in fall 2022.